CPHS/OPHS Glossary of Terms

 When referring to a delivered or expelled fetus, the term “viable

-life independently, given the benefit of available medical therapy
+independently, given the benefit of available medical therapy [45 CFR

-with DHHS regulations, the Secretary, HHS, may publish guidelines
+DHHS regulations, the Secretary, HHS, may publish guidelines to assist

-to assist in the determination of viability.
-Such guidelines were
+in the determination of viability.
+Such guidelines were published in

 Voluntary:

-context to refer to a subject’s decision to participate (or
+to refer to a subject’s decision to participate (or to continue

 Volunteer Research Assistant: